-A few examples of stream processors are Apache Storm, Spark Streaming and WSO2 Stream Processor.
-While stream processors work in different ways, they are all capable of listening to message streams, processing the data and saving it to storage.
+A few examples of open-source ETL tools for streaming data are Apache Storm, Spark Streaming, and WSO2 Stream Processor.
+While these frameworks work in different ways, they are all capable of listening to message streams, processing the data, and saving it to storage.

-3. Data Analytics Engine
+3. Data Analytics / Serverless Query Engine

 After streaming data is prepared for consumption by the stream processor, it must be analyzed to provide value.
 There are many different approaches to streaming data analytics.
 Here are some of the tools most commonly used for streaming data analytics.

 Streaming Data Storage

 With the advent of low cost storage technologies, most organizations today are storing their streaming event data.
 Here are several options for storing streaming data, and their pros and cons.

-Modern Streaming Architecture
+How to Approach Modern Streaming Architecture

 Benefits of a modern streaming architecture: